Samira Kitman

-Samira Kitman (born 1984) is an Afghanistan/born calligrapher and miniaturist currently residing in Lancaster in northern England.
+Samira Kitman (born 1986) is an Afghanistan-born calligrapher and miniaturist currently living in Isleworth in west London.

 Early life

 Her parents fled to Pakistan to avoid the troubles, where they lived as refugees during her early childhood.
 They returned to Kabul in 2002.

 Career

 She learned her craft with the Turquoise Mountain Foundation and went on to organise the contract that provided Afghan miniature painting, ceramics and woodwork to the brand new five-star Anjum Hotel in Mecca which is used by wealthy pilgrims.
 She employed fifteen women calligraphers.

 The contract worth £175,000 was for 6,000 illuminated Quranic verses to decorate the five-star hotel.
 She and her artists had 11 weeks to complete the intricate ink lettering with swirls of green and gold watercolour.

 She was voted Afghan businesswoman of the year, has been praised by Prince Charles and has had her art displayed at the Victoria and Albert museum in London and the Smithsonian in Washington.

 She created Maftah-e Hunar, an arts foundation which trained eighty young, deprived women to become artists and make a living.

 In 2016 she featured in We Are Afghan Women, a book by the former American first lady Laura Bush.